Gozala/workspace/pages/Service as a DAG.md

     Select "select"
   } representation keyed

-  # Operation is actually a generic over the `Entry` but since IPLD schema
-  # does not support generics we type it as any
-  type Entry any

   # Delete and Get do not have any input, so they are just empty maps
   # allowing us to extend those in the future.